Compare Lorenz againstopen agent stacks.

 For regulated sectors

-A stronger fit for finance, healthcare, public sector, manufacturing, and enterprise operations.
+A stronger fit for finance, healthcare, public sector, manufacturing, and enterprise operations where data handling cannot be casual.

 For global rollout